treehousetim/shopCart/README.md

 ```

 ## catalogLoaderInterface
-A catalog object must load products into the product catalog.
-The interface for this is:
+A catalog object is used to load products into the product catalog.

 ```php
 interface catalogLoaderInterface